SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 Open **Postman** and make a GET request to **retrieve** all the information in your database.

-In our case that is a list of all the available books.
+In our case, that is a list of all the available books.

 [image assetsSrc="JS-Applications-Remote-Databases-Guide-5.png" /]